microsoft/fast-creator/CONTRIBUTING.md

 If you are merging a pull request, be sure to use the pull request title as the commit title.
 It is recommended that if you are merging in pull requests regularly that you add a browser extension that will auto-correct the title for you.
 A few that should do this are [Refined GitHub](https://github.com/sindresorhus/refined-github) and [Squashed Merge Message](https://github.com/zachwhaley/squashed-merge-message).

+For further reading on how commits are created through the GitHub interface during pull request merging, read this [article](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request#merging-a-pull-request).

 ### Recommended Settings for Visual Studio Code

 You can use any code editor you like when working with the FAST Creator monorepo.
 One of our favorites is [Visual Studio Code](https://code.visualstudio.com/).
 VS Code has great autocomplete support for TypeScript and JavaScript APIs, as well as a rich ecosystem of plugins.